 First, you’ll need to remove the drain screen or stopper to get access to the drain.
 Usually, a screwdriver is all that’s needed to dismantle the screen, stopper or cover.
 (Sometimes, a hair clog will come up with the screen or stopper and the problem is solved).

 Look down the drain to see if you can find what’s causing the problem.
 Turn on the overhead light or use a flashlight to inspect the drain.
+Once you've found the culprit, use one of these five tips for unclogging the shower drain yourself.

 1. Use Your Fingers